MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     >[!NOTE]
     > **Implicit grant** may be required in the AAD application.

-    1. Enter a **Name** for your new Connection Setting.
-This is the name that is referred to inside the settings of your bot service code in *step 5* of the [Bot SSO at runtime](#bot-sso-at-runtime).
+    1. Enter a **Name** in the **New Connection Setting** page.
+This is the name that is referred to inside the settings of your bot service code in *step 5* of [Bot SSO at runtime](#bot-sso-at-runtime).
     2. From the **Service Provider** drop-down, select **Azure Active Directory v2**.
-    3. Enter the client credentials for the AAD application.
+    3. Enter the client credentials, such as **Client id** and **Client secret** for the AAD application.
     4. For the **Token Exchange URL**, use the scope value defined in [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot).
-The **Token Exchange URL** indicates to the SDK that this AAD application is configured for SSO.
+The Token Exchange URL indicates to the SDK that this AAD application is configured for SSO.
     5. In the **Tenant ID** box, enter *common*.
     6. Add all the **Scopes** configured when specifying permissions to downstream APIs for your AAD application.
-With the **Client id** and **Client secret** provided, the token store exchanges the token for a graph token with defined permissions for you.
+With the Client id and Client secret provided, the token store exchanges the token for a graph token with defined permissions.
     7. Select **Save**.

     ![VuSSOBotConnection setting view](../../../assets/images/bots/bots-vuSSOBotConnection-settings.png)